 Like any form of promotional campaign, content marketing also needs a strategic approach, from creation to distribution.
-In other words, content marketers need to measure the various components of their campaign in order to optimize the performance of their efforts.
+In other words, content marketers need to use content marketing tools to measure the various components of their campaign in order to optimize the performance of their efforts.

 However, this is easier said than done.

 According to a B2B Content Marketing Report, over 600 surveys responses dictate that only 8% of content marketers consider themselves successful at tracking the performances of their content marketing endeavours.

 Quite a few content marketers either find it hard to keep track of their content marketing efforts or follow a generic approach to measuring their content marketing metrics.